fbpx Skip to content

 Greece, a country of dramatic natural beauty and rich cultural traditions, provides students a true adventure as they learn about the ancient peoples whose literature, political ideas, philosophy, notions of health and well-being, religion, art and architecture continue to shape our lives.
 This winter program begins with an exploration of the capital, Athens before flying to the impressive Greek island of Crete.
 Note: Students should be aware that some excursions may be physically strenuous and involve walking over rocky terrain.

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
-KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
+KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in variable weather, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.

 Language Requirement: None.
 All courses are taught in English.